CDC to disburse delayed funds for fighting fentanyl and more, staffers say

 The frozen programs are mostly in the National Center for Chronic Disease Prevention and Health Promotion, according to the senior leader at CDC.

-Funding for five programs at the CDC's Injury Center was frozen by OMB as well, including youth violence prevention, adverse childhood experiences, firearm injury, injury control research centers, and injury prevention activities.
+Funding for five programs at the CDC's Injury Center was frozen by the OMB as well, including youth violence prevention, adverse childhood experiences, firearm injury, injury control research centers and injury prevention activities.
+Gilmartin of the Safe States Alliance says it's hard to understand why these programs were targeted.
+"I can't come up with an ideological reason why you would want to cut funding that supports positive early childhood," for instance, she says.

-The senior leader says there are some big questions for OMB and the Trump administration: "How do we interpret all of this?
+The senior leader at the CDC says there are some big questions for the OMB and the Trump administration: "How do we interpret all of this?
 What does it all mean?"

 There were whole teams fired during the dramatic reduction in force across HHS in April that appear to have full funding, the senior leader says, such as the Rape Prevention and Education Program.